waku-org/nwaku/docs/contributors/continuous-integration.md

 The main configuration file is [`Jenkinsfile.release`](../../ci/Jenkinsfile.release) in the `ci` folder.

-Key part is the definition of four `parameters`:
+Key part is the definition of five `parameters`:

 * `MAKE_TARGET` - Which `Makefile` target is built.
 * `IMAGE_TAG` - Tag of the Docker image to push.